Disclosure: I may earn a small commission from the companies or products mentioned in this post.

-The restaurant: Located on central Place du Capitole, Le Bibent is certainly one of the best restaurants in Toulouse, being the proud owner of two Michelin Bib Gourmand awards (very high-quality but more affordable dining options than Michelin-star).
+The restaurant: Located on central Place du Capitole, Le Bibent is certainly one of the best restaurants Toulouse has to offer, being the proud owner of two Michelin Bib Gourmand awards (very high-quality but more affordable dining options than Michelin-star).
 The architecturally impressive room boasts a 19th-century interior with high ceilings, extravagant gold-coated furnishings and royal red upholstery.
 Everything you might imagine from a high-end French restaurant.

 Interesting fact: Le Bibent is probably the most famous of the restaurants in Toulouse as it’s the location where three Serbian students first plotted the assassination of Archduke Franz Ferdinand, heir to the throne of Austria-Hungary, which triggered WW1.

 The food: The restaurant was first opened in 1861, however, in 2011 it was taken over by well-established French chef Christian Constant, known for bringing the cuisine of southern France to Paris.

 The menu is filled with local delicacies, including a number of seafood dishes such as oysters, salmon tartare and crab.
 I opted for one of Toulouse’s most prominent local dishes, which is also a specialty of the restaurant, cassoulet (slow-cooked casserole with lots of meat and white beans), which was a surprisingly large and filling portion for such a high-end restaurant.

 The price: As expected from a high-end establishment like Le Bibent, prices can be fairly high, however, there are also set menus with fewer options but which are much more affordable.
 From the a la carte menu, entrees and desserts are around €10, while mains can vary from €24-€82 (for the lobster).